Usage

 Some users prefer reduced motion.
 Respect their preference by pausing SVG animations:

-For Lottie, check the preference in JavaScript:
+For Lottie, check the preference in JavaScript and show the first frame instead of looping:

 const prefersReducedMotion = window.matchMedia('(prefers-reduced-motion: reduce)').matches;